-The fourth Geneva Peace Week will be held from 6 to 10 November 2017.
+The fifth Geneva Peace Week will be held from 5 to 9 November 2018.
 It is a collective action initiative facilitated by the United Nations Office at Geneva (UNOG), the Graduate Institute for International and Development Studies (IHEID) and the Geneva Peacebuilding Platform with the support of Switzerland.
 Geneva Peace Week offers an opportunity to connect these actors more closely and to expand the space for dialogue about building peace and resolving conflict.

 This guide has been created by the United Nations Library at Geneva.
 During the development of this guide, we have benefited from the expert advice of Mr. Christian Guillermet-Fernandez and Mr. David Fernandez Puyana, and we would like to thank them.